Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Summary

 \section{Summary}

 The revolutionary modern techniques, including microfluidics and the advanced live imaging, lead to the emergence of high-quality data on cell cycle at the single-cell level.
+While the celebrated theory on bacterial physiology has successfully explained the experimental observations on the level of mean value, the distributions of data suggest different noise levels for different growth conditions.
+The features of the noises are hence necessary for a theory concerning the distributions, which leads to the stochastic model studied here.

-It provides the opportunity to understand the stochastic nature of bacterial cell size control.
-In this theoretical study, we investigate the stochastic dynamics of bacterial cell cycle in the framework of master equation for the accumulation model.
-The cell size distribution in an exponentially growing population has been revisited.
-The discrete-time Langevin dynamics is derived for the accumulation model, of which the propagator is analytically obtained.
-It is found that the added size distribution is independent of the birth size, the reason for which is shown in an illustrative way by the subordinated random walk.
-The steady distributions have been obtained for the division size (and the birth size under the assumption of even-division) and the inter-division time, which are well confirmed by the data from mother machine experiments.
-In the last, the non-equilibrium nature of bacterial cell size homeostasis is predicted by evaluating the entropy production in the discrete-time Langevin dynamics.
-The biological implication of the consequent energy consumption during cell size control requires further investigation.
+In this theoretical work, we investigate the stochastic accumulation model in the framework of master equation.
+The inter-generation Green's function is analytically estimated for the model, which bridges two kinds of statistics used in the batch-culture and the mother machine experiments.
+It is shown that not only the mean value but also the distribution of added size is independent of the birth size.
+The picture of subordinated random walk is introduced to understand its biological origin, which is relevant to the expression level of the adder indicator.
+The theoretical results are utilized to analyze experimental data, which suggests that the division noise is kept in the similar level for different growth conditions while the strength of growth noise can vary for three folds.
+In the last, the non-equilibrium nature of bacterial cell size homeostasis is predicted by evaluating the entropy production in the inter-generation stochastic dynamics.
+The biological utility of the energy consumption during cell size control calls for further investigation.

 \ack We are very grateful to Ramon Grima and Hai Zheng for comments and discussions.
-This work is supported by National Natural Science Foundation of China (Grant No. 11705064) to L.L., National Key R\&D Program of China (Grant No. 2018YFA0903400), National Natural Science Foundation of China (Grant No. 32071417), CAS Interdisciplinary Innovation Team (Grant No. JCTD-2019-16), Guangdong Provincial Key Laboratory of Synthetic Genomics (Grant No. 2019B030301006) to X.F., National Natural Science Foundation of China (Grant No. 11804355, 31770111), Guangdong Provincial Natural Science Foundation (Grant No. 2018A030310010), Shenzhen Grant (Grant No. JCYJ20170413153329565) to Y.B..
+This work is supported by National Natural Science Foundation of China (Grant No. 11705064, 11804111) to L.L., National Key R\&D Program of China (Grant No. 2018YFA0903400), National Natural Science Foundation of China (Grant No. 32071417), CAS Interdisciplinary Innovation Team (Grant No. JCTD-2019-16), Guangdong Provincial Key Laboratory of Synthetic Genomics (Grant No. 2019B030301006) to X.F., National Natural Science Foundation of China (Grant No. 11804355, 31770111), Guangdong Provincial Natural Science Foundation (Grant No. 2018A030310010), Shenzhen Grant (Grant No. JCYJ20170413153329565) to Y.B..